-Once the student has met the University College requirements, he or she becomes a student of the College of Humanities, Social Sciences & Arts.
+Once students have met the University College requirements, they become students of the College of Humanities, Social Sciences & Arts.
 At this point, the Department of Music assigns each student a Department advisor (usually the student's applied instructor when that instructor is a full-time faculty member).
-The advisor meets regularly with the student to monitor the student's progress and advise the student on course selection in his or her respective course of study.
+The advisor meets regularly with each student to monitor progress and advise the student on course selection in his or her respective course of study.
 The faculty advisor, division coordinator and Department of Music maintain information on each student's pertinent records (e.g., audition and admission applications, scholarship offers and letters of acceptance, jury evaluations, recital programs, proficiency exam reports, etc.).
 The student and faculty advisor may electronically access the student's updated academic records (transcripts and degree audits) using MyLeo (DegreeWorks).

 When a student first registers, he or she must declare a music major and a degree (e.g., Bachelor of Music with All-Level Certification or Bachelor of Music); then the student's course of study and progress are listed and reviewed on his or her degree evaluation.
 It is vital that each student's degree evaluation screen cites the correct baccalaureate degree-if there is an error, the student should see one of the Success Coaches from the University College.
-Students must review their degree audit screen (MyLeo) on the Texas A&M-Commerce website and refer to the relevant sections of the Undergraduate

-Catalog (e.g., "Core Curriculum," "Music," and "Secondary and Higher Education.") prior to preregistration.
+Students must review their degree audit screen (MyLeo) on the Texas A&M-Commerce website and refer to the relevant sections of the Undergraduate Catalog (e.g., "Core Curriculum," "Music," and "Secondary and Higher Education.") prior to pre-registration.